lewishowles/components/src/components/form/form-checkbox-group/form-checkbox-group.md

 The options to display as checkboxes can be provided in one of three formats for ease.

 - An array of strings `["option1", "option2", "option3"]`, in which case both the label and value are the same.
+- An array of numbers `[1, 2, 3]`, in which case both the label and value are the same.
 - An object `{ value: "label" }` where each key is the value of oan option, and each value is the label.
 - An array of objects `[{ label: "Label", value: "value" }]` where labels and values are explicitly defined.